jasonhemann/25SP-CS1114/syllabus.md

 - Daily (or weekly, TBD) at the start of the class.
 - Duration: 10 minutes.
+- Take-home quizzes are possible if we do not have enough time; these will be due in 48 hours.
 - Paper and pencil quizzes.
 Be prepared and bring a pencil.
 - These can be code or content questions
 - Grades will be assigned as "Got it", "Mostly got it", "Substandard", "Missing/Absent"